Language Access Plan

 Direct In-Language Communication

 HCAI’s Workforce Development Program has the capacity to provide direct Spanish language communication with the public upon request, through a certified bilingual staff person.
+Only certified bilingual staff are permitted to communicate with the public in languages other than English.

 Certifying Bilingual Staff

-To designate a position as bilingual, an HCAI Office or Program must document that 10% or more of work time in the position is spent in continuous conversational interpretation, or translation setting and submit the request with supporting documents to the Bilingual Services Coordinator in the EEO Office.
-The EEO Office will review and submit the request to the Human Resources Services Section for final review and approval through CalHR.
-Upon approval of a designated bilingual position, the EEO Office will schedule and coordinate the language proficiency testing with LAUSD or other approved testing authority and communicate test date(s) and times with the employee.
-The two-part language tests (oral and written) will be conducted virtually and in-person.
-HCAI will pay the cost of the language testing to certify employees in a designated bilingual position and for selected qualified job applicant(s) for a bilingual-required position that have received a tentative job offer pending completion of language testing and bilingual proficiency certification.
+Upon approval of a designated bilingual position, the EEO Office will schedule and coordinate the language proficiency testing and communicate test date(s) and times with the employee.
+Language proficiency testing to certify employee(s) in a designated bilingual position and/or job applicants offered employment in a designated bilingual position with HCAI is provided by the Los Angeles Unified School District (LAUSD) or other approved testing authority.
+The two-part language tests (oral and written) are conducted virtually and in-person.
+HCAI pays the cost of the language testing to certify employees in a designated bilingual position and for selected qualified job applicants for a bilingual-required position who have received a tentative job offer pending completion of language testing and bilingual proficiency certification.

 Interpretation